The Music

-The Music was an English alternative rock band, formed in Kippax, Leeds in 1999.
+The Music were an English alternative rock band, formed in Kippax, Leeds in 1999.
 Comprising Robert Harvey (vocals, guitar), Adam Nutter (lead guitar), Stuart Coleman (bass) and Phil Jordan (drums), the band came to prominence with the release of their self-titled debut album in 2002.
 The band released two further studio albums, Welcome to the North (2004) and Strength in Numbers (2008), before parting ways in 2011.

 Career

 The Music all met at Brigshaw High School (except Phil Jordan, who went to Garforth Community College), and began playing in 1999 as Insense.
 In 2001, the song "Take the Long Road and Walk It" circulated as a demo before being released by Fierce Panda as a 1000-copies-only single, a rarity from its day of release.
 Around this time NME and Steve Lamacq were describing them as the best unsigned band in Britain.
 The band was quickly signed by Hut, who released their first EP You Might as Well Try to Fuck Me.

 In 2002, following another EP (The People) they released The Music which reached No. 4 in the UK album charts.
 Their debut single was re-issued as part of a two-disc set to promote the album, and reached No. 14 in the singles chart.
 Two further singles from the album, "Getaway" and "The Truth is No Words" reached No. 26 and No. 18 respectively.
 June 2003 saw them fill in for an absent Zwan on the Pyramid Stage at Glastonbury Festival.

 In autumn 2004, they released their second album Welcome to the North and the accompanying single "Freedom Fighters", before touring with Incubus.
 August 2005 saw the band play at the dual-venue V Festival.
 In late 2006 they played a few UK gigs and subsequently posted on their site the video for the new song entitled Fire, which would eventually be released on Strength in Numbers two years later.
 The site also featured a video for unreleased track Kill 100 by X-Press 2 featuring Robert Harvey.

 The band signed a new deal with Polydor in 2007 and spent the rest of the year recording their third album with producers Flood and Paul Hartnoll.

 During this time Harvey also revealed the reason for the band's extended absence.
 On The Music's official website, he told of his initial abuse of drugs in his mid-teens: "the addiction began to sit into its groove.
 At first it was a joy then later became a habit and a way of escaping."
 He later quit drugs, but around the time of the band's second album, had replaced the addiction with alcohol: "Drinking became the place to hide.
 I'd have a bottle of wine before 7 pm, then go out and make a fool of myself.
 The next day was always panic and more questions it took a close friend to say to me 'Robert, you are depressed'".
 He sought help at the end of 2005, and undertook a program that included medication.